 I am an Assistant Professor of Urban Education, Leadership, and Policy Studies at University of Massachusetts Boston.
 I earned a Ph.D. in Policy Studies in Urban Education and a Master of Education in Measurement, Evaluation, Statistics, and Assessment from the University of Illinois-Chicago, a Master of Science in Applied Sociology from Texas State University and my Bachelor of Arts in History degree from Wellesley College.

 My research interests are broadly focused on social justice and activism in educational settings.
-Since 2017, I have investigated justice-centered approaches to school leadership within and outside of Chicago.
+Since 2017, I have investigated justice-centered approaches to school leadership across the United States.
 My research has led to several published peer-reviewed articles and chapters, all listed on my CV.
-I have been particularly influenced by the work of critical scholars such as Pauline Lipman, David Harvey, Richard Wolff, Michael Apple, Nancy Fraser, and other critical scholars who study political economy.
-I hold deeply-formed beliefs about (and critiques of) the policy contexts (and underlying philosophies) that I am studying.
 Through my research I attempt to highlight the ways that educational actors can resist, contest, and dismantle unjust policy toward emancipatory ends.